 Perhaps one reason that series is so popular was that it accurately portrays a universal childhood problem.
 Many adolescents and young people say they cannot talk to their parents.
 They believe there is no adult in their life that will listen or understand.

 It’s tragic, isn’t it?

-Parents, the people who love their children more than anyone in the world, are not available when their children need really help.
+Parents, the people who love their children more than anyone in the world, are not available when their children really need help.

 Shuddering, I remembered the following conversation I recently overheard in a doctor’s office.
 The child was a young girl, about thirteen, and her mother was talking to her while working on her mobile phone.

 Child: I don’t know what to do about Michael.

 Mom: What do you mean?
 He’s such a nice boy, I’m so glad you are spending time together.
 His parents are very active in church; I just love them.